 As you probably know, Peru is famous for its delicious cuisine.
 However, the country of the ancient Incas also has an impressive variety of special drinks.
-The drinks in Peru reflect local customs, history and exceptional ingredients.
-By tasting the drinks you will not only have a lot of fun, but you will understand the country and its people better.
+They reflect local customs, history and exceptional ingredients.
+By tasting the typical Peruvian drinks you will not only have a lot of fun, but you will learn to understand the country and its people better.

 - Pisco Sour